 The sandy beach is also a great place to practice your balancing skills on the logs or look for sea shells.
 And the park is a great place for clamming, crabbing and fishing and boasts plenty of picnic spots and easy restroom access.
 If you go, plan time to visit the Civilian Conservation Corps Interpretive Center in the Bowman Bay area of the park.
 Originally built in the 1930s, the building is now home to a museum cared for by the Washington State Parks staff.

 Day Trip Tips: The city of Oak Harbor is just 8.8 miles away and offers even more family fun.
 Want to save some money on parking?
 Plan to explore the park for free on a Discover Pass Free Day.
 Upcoming dates are: Aug.
 25, Sept.
 28 and Nov.
 11 & 29, 2019.
 Also, be sure to pack swimsuits and towels even if you don’t plan to get wet because it’s hard to resist not jumping over the waves.

 How far from Seattle: 30 miles (approximately a 30-45 minute drive without traffic)

-Here’s an excursion that parents who are fans of the old TV show and new reboot will go crazy over, while pretending to be looking at the waterfall.
+Here’s an excursion that parents who are fans of the old TV show and reboot will go crazy over, while pretending to be looking at the waterfall.
 Located just a short drive from the little town of Snoqualmie, Snoqualmie Falls is one of Washington state’s most popular scenic attractions.
 And there's a good reason why.
 The 270-foot waterfall is impressive!
-The Falls also boast a two-acre park, gift shop, observation deck and gorgeous Salish Lodge & Spa which just received a 12 million dollar renovation!
+The Falls also boast a two-acre park, gift shop, observation deck and gorgeous Salish Lodge & Spa which received a 12 million dollar renovation last summer!

 6501 Railroad Ave.
 S.E.